-We charge more if the area is hard to get to (like the chest or hip area) or where it might be more sensitive for the customer.
+We charge more if the area is hard to get to (like the chest or hip area) or where it might be more sensitive for the customer (ribs).
 Both factors slow down the process and create extra work.

-For tattoos you do not need an appointment, but you are welcome to make one.
+For smaller tattoos you do not need an appointment, but you are welcome to make one.
+We do not take tattooing appointments over the phone but you are welcome to call in a consultation appointment.
 If the design you want requires a good bit of preparation, an appointment will be necessary.
-Appointments can not be made over the phone.
-Saturdays are strictly for walk-ins.
+Saturdays are reserved strictly for walk-ins and are taken on a first come, first serve basis.
 All piercing is done on a walk-in basis.
-Appointments for laser tattoo removal can be made over the phone.

-We require a deposit for all appointments.
-These deposits are non-refundable.
-For smaller tattoos, the deposit is $50.
-For multi-session work, the deposit is pre-payment for two hours ($300 – $350 depending on the artist).
-This deposit is applied to the final session of the tattoo.
-If you are coming in to set up appointments for large work, please call the shop first (202.337.5469) to schedule a consultation.
-This will insure that the artist you want will have time set aside to talk to you about your design, measure the area, answer questions, and estimate the number of appointments necessary.
-Please bring any reference with you at that time.
+We require a non-refundable deposit for all appointments.
+Deposits are $100 and are deducted from the final price of the tattoo.
+For larger work, please call the shop (202.337.5469) to schedule a consultation.
+This will insure the artist you want will have time set aside to talk to you about your design, measure the area, answer any questions you may have, and estimate the number of appointments necessary for your tattoo.
+Please bring in references with you at the time of your consultation.

-Please bring your photo I.D. (e.g. driver’s license, passport, etc.).
+Please bring your government issued photo I.D. (e.g. driver’s license, passport, etc.).
+We will not accept a photocopy or digital copy of ID.
+You MUST have the ID present with you at the time of your procedure.
 If you are showing up for an appointment, make sure that you bring the receipt for your deposit.
 If you are getting a large tattoo on your torso or leg, it is a good idea to bring a pillow and/or towel that you don’t mind getting stained with ink.

 It is a good idea to make sure that you have eaten a decent meal within the last hour or two before having work done.
 For long tattoo appointments, you are welcome to bring a couple of small snacks and a beverage.

 You need to keep your blood sugar up to deal with the fatigue from being tattooed.
-Bring a soda or candy bar along with you just in case.
+Bring a soda, juice or candy bar along with you just in case.